palewire/first-news-app/docs/index.rst

 by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_.
 It debuted in February 2014 `at NICAR's conference in Baltimore <https://ire.org/events-and-training/event/973/1026/>`_.
 A revised version was presented at `the 2015 conference <http://ire.org/conferences/nicar2015/hands-on-training/>`_ in Atlanta and the 2016 conference in `Denver <http://www.ire.org/conferences/nicar2016/schedule/>`_.
-It is scheduled to taught for the fourth time at `the upcoming NICAR conference in Jacksonville <https://www.ire.org/events-and-training/event/2702/2885/>`_ by Armand Emamdjomeh and Ben Welsh.
+It was taught for the fourth time at `the 2017 conference in Jacksonville <https://www.ire.org/events-and-training/event/2702/2885/>`_ by Armand Emamdjomeh and Ben Welsh.

 **********************
 Prelude: Prerequisites